oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 requests to ensure the authenticity and integrity of all header values relevant for the security of the application servers.

-If an attacker would be able to get access to the internal network between proxy and application server, it could also try to circumvent security controls in place.
+If an attacker was able to get access to the internal network between proxy and application server, it could also try to circumvent security controls in place.
 It is therefore important to ensure the authenticity of the communicating entities.
 Furthermore, the